-If you've just received a pair of Apple's new earbuds, you'll be raring to use them to listen to music, take phone calls, use Siri, and more.
+If you've just received a version of AirPods earbuds, you'll be raring to use them to listen to music, take phone calls, use Siri, and more.
 Keep reading to learn how to set up and connect them to your devices.

 Update Your Software

-As mentioned, Apple's second-generation AirPods include new features not seen in the previous model, but to use them you'll need to make sure your devices are running the latest software.
+As mentioned, Apple's second-generation AirPods include new features not seen in the previous model, and AirPods Pro have additional features of their own, but to use them you'll need to make sure your devices are running the latest software.